curl/everything-curl/usingcurl/netrc.md

 The .netrc file format is simple: you specify lines with a machine name and follow that with the login and password that are associated with that machine.

 Each field is provided as a sequence of letters that ends with a space or newline.
 Since 7.84.0, curl also supports quoted strings.
 They start and end with double quotes (`"`) and support the escaped special letters `\"`, (newline), (carriage return), and (TAB).
-Quoted strings are the only way a space character can be used in a user name or password.
+Quoted strings are the only way a space character can be used in a username or password.

 **machine name**